-Many congregations offer food and drink for sale as part of community or social enterprises or voluntarily as part of a wider community engagement.
+Many congregations offer or are considering offering food and drink for sale as part of community or social enterprises, or voluntarily as part of a wider community engagement.
 The law concerning food safety is complex, and, unfortunately, activities which involve the preparation and sale of food (including giving away food for free) within the Church of Scotland are not exempt.

-Food safety management incorporates the systems (rules and procedures) and processes (instructions) put in place to prevent people who eat or drink food prepared and handled from becoming ill.
+Food safety management incorporates the systems (rules and procedures) and processes (instructions) in place to prevent people from becoming ill from eating or drinking food that has been prepared and handled.

 Food poisoning is still very common in Scotland and can affect anyone who eats or drinks (consumes) contaminated food.
 In most cases, infection will be mild and people will make a full recovery within a few days.
 However, there are some very serious foodborne infections which can have serious consequences, from lifelong disabilities to death.
 Those most at risk include the very young, the elderly, people who are already ill or recovering, and pregnant women and their unborn babies.